Neutral Paralympic Athletes to Compete at PyeongChang 2018

 "At the time we took measures that were necessary and proportionate to the situation we faced, and that were essential to ensure clean sport.
 We took the correct decision for the Paralympic Movement and Para athletes.
 Seventeen months on, we face a different picture in Russia and it is important that once again our decision is necessary and proportionate to what is in front of us."

-"Although the RPC remains suspended they have made significant progress and we have to recognise this.
-Russian Para athletes are now regularly tested and are amongst the most scrutinised Para athletes in the world.
+"Although the RPC remains suspended they have made significant progress and we have to recognize this.
+Russian Para athletes are now regularly tested and are amongst the most scrutinized Para athletes in the world.
 Under the supervision of WADA, we now have greater confidence that the anti-doping system in Russia is no longer compromised or corrupted.
-We have also witnessed behavioural and cultural changes by the RPC, which we hope will one day positively influence officials within the wider Russian Federation."
+We have also witnessed behavioral and cultural changes by the RPC, which we hope will one day positively influence officials within the wider Russian Federation."

 "We hope this decision will be fully respected not just by the RPC but by the Paralympic Movement as a whole.
 We also hope that this decision will further encourage the RPC to work with its institutional partners, in particular those within Russian authorities, to meet the reinstatement criteria in full so that the next time a major sporting event takes place within the Movement, the RPC can enter its athletes under the Russian flag."